admesh/admesh/docs/cli.rst

-   --xz-mirror          Mirror about the xz plane --scale=factor       Scale the file by factor (multiply by factor) --translate=x,y,z    Translate the file to x, y, and z --merge=name         Merge file called name with input file
+   --xz-mirror          Mirror about the xz plane --scale=factor       Scale the file by factor (multiply by factor) --translate=x,y,z    Translate the file to x, y, and z --translate-rel=x,y,z    Translate the file by x, y, and z --stretch=x_min:x_max:x_off,y_min:y_max:y_off,z_min:z_max:z_off
+                        Selectively translate some of the points, if they fall within a bounding box.
+                        Any of the parameters can be dropped:
+                        *_min parameters will be replaced with -infinity to satisty the min requirements for all points *_max parameters will be replaced with +infinity to satisty the max requirements for all points *_off parameters will be replaced with 0 so that noi point will move on this axis --merge=name         Merge file called name with input file

 Mesh Checking and Repairing Options